demesvardestin/driver-request/README.md

 I've recently begun to code in ruby, so I've been trying to hone my skills a bit.
 This is a very basic implementation (or my idea of an implementation) of a pharmacy-to-driver request for prescription delivery.
-I'll be actively trying to make it better as I learn more.
+The program takes in a certain number of patients for which it creates some prescriptions.
+It will then send out requests for drivers in the area to come pick up the medications.
+It will output the charge, surcharge, driver name and package number for every accepted request.
+I'll be actively trying to improve the code and its objectives as I learn more.

 To try it out: